 Composed of 6 to 12 people, groups meet in homes and offices throughout the city.
 All groups are led by trained lay leaders from our congregation who receive continued oversight and support from our pastoral staff.
 Groups generally meet two to four times a month for worship, Bible study, fellowship and prayer.
 Many groups participate in monthly service projects or social events in place of a regular meeting.

 Click on the image below to find a Lincoln Square community group near you.
 You can use the filters to select a group that meets at a time/location that would be easy for you to attend regularly.
 Email [email protected] for further assistance.

 If you're interested in leading your own Community Group, or you want to open your home as a host for a Community Group, please reach out to our Pastoral Resident, Chuck, at [email protected].
 He will help you navigate the next steps!

 There are various Moms’ Groups that meet on the West Side.
 Moms’ Groups exist to create an environment of prayer, worship, Bible study and connection to other moms on the West Side and Lincoln Square.
 We seek to find renewal in the gospel so we can effectively love and serve our families and neighbors.
 Groups include weekly Bible study and prayer, Moms’ Nights Out, playground dates and other special events.
 Childcare or children’s classes are provided.
 If you have questions or are interested in participating in a group, please contact [email protected], or click below on the open groups:

 West Side Women

 West Side Women consists of two groups holding weekly gatherings at W83 Ministry Center.
 These meetings are open to all women from Redeemer and their friends for worship, prayer and Bible study to better know and experience God in community.
-The Tuesday group meets at 7:30 p.m. and the Friday group meets at 9:30 a.m.
-For more information, contact Mary Li at [email protected] about the Tuesday evening group, or Kari Jo at [email protected] about the Friday morning group.
+The Tuesday group meets at 7:30 p.m., and the Friday group meets at 9:45 a.m.
+For more information, register here or contact Marion Melton about the Tuesday evening group, or Karen Wentling about the Friday morning group.
 Participants are welcome to BYOB —Bring your own beverage (e.g. coffee) or breakfast to the Friday morning group!

 West Side Men